FixPlanet/org/constitution/README.md

 >    climate technology projects, both individual and commercial; and
 >
 > 2. For the public benefit, fund and distribute a no-strings-attached grant
->    to individuals working on a project related to climate technology that
+>    to individuals working on a project related to climate technology that:
->    addresses at least one of the following criteria:
 >
 >    a.
-Is innovative in the industry, or
+Advances the ecosystem of climate technology,
+>
+>    and addresses at least one of the following additional criteria:
+>
 >    b.
-Provides value to the local community, or
+Provides value or support to the local community, or
 >    c.
-Addresses marginalised communities, or
+Addresses, includes, and supports marginalised communities, or
 >    d.
-Provides value to the individual themselves, or
+Provides a learning or growth opportunity to the individual themselves, or
 >    e.
 Otherwise builds out the general capability for other people and
 >    organisations to do valuable climate work in the public interest.
 >
 > Nothing in this constitution shall authorise an application of the property
 > of the CIO for the purposes which are not charitable in accordance with